-If you would like to get involved or would like more information on setting up a community group please do contact us (details below).
+If you would like to get involved or would like more information on setting up a community group please do contact us (see below).

 The Connected Communities programme is based at the Marcus Garvey library with residents, service providers and members of voluntary and community groups encouraged to drop in.

-Check out our What's On calender for more information on activities and events in Haringey.
+Check out our what's on calendar for more information on activities and events in Haringey.

 Page Last Updated:

 How can we improve this page?

 Use this form to let us know what you think of this page.
 All comments are reviewed by us once every week.